 Pamper yourself and get party-ready skin without paying a ridiculously high price thanks to this body scrub by Tree Hut.

-Not only is Tree Hut Coco Colada scrub one of the best value body scrubs out there at under $10 for 510g but it is also one of our favourite coconut body scrubs.
-Coconut is one of the best moisturisers around, ideal for softening skin as well as imparting a brilliantly tropical fragrance.
+Not only is Tree Hut Coco Colada scrub one of the best value body scrubs out there at under $10 for 510g but it is also one of our favorite coconut body scrubs.
+Coconut is one of the best moisturizers around, ideal for softening skin as well as imparting a brilliantly tropical fragrance.
 Add to this pineapple and you’ve basically got yourself a Pina Colada in skincare form.